Fall Mindfulness Retreat

 There will be an opportunity to receive the 5 Mindfulness Trainings.
 We will offer optional BIPOC, Young Persons and LGBTQ+ affinity groups during Dharma sharing.

-We will enjoy the wisdom and musicality of ordained Dharma Teacher Joe Reilly, Joe has been a student of Zen Master Thich Nhat Hanh since 2004 and is often found singing and writing songs on spiritual retreats.
+We will enjoy the wisdom and musicality of ordained Dharma Teacher Joe Reilly; Joe has been a student of Zen Master Thich Nhat Hanh since 2004 and is often found singing and writing songs on spiritual retreats.
 He currently lives in Detroit, where he co-leads the Building Beloved Community Sangha.
 He is of Cherokee, Choctaw, Italian, and Irish descent and identifies as Native American.

 Camp Skyline offers acres of serene woods, walking trails, a labyrinth and beautiful views.
+Lodging options include bunk beds in shared rooms and camping.

 “Interbeing is the understanding that nothing exists separately from anything else.
 We are all interconnected.
 By taking care of another person, you take care of yourself.
 By taking care of yourself, you take care of the other person.
 Happiness and safety are not individual matters.
 If you suffer, I suffer.
 If you are not safe, I am not safe.
 There is no way for me to be truly happy if you are suffering.
 If you can smile, I can smile too.
 The understanding of interbeing is very important.
 It helps us to remove the illusion of loneliness, and transform the anger that comes from the feeling of separation.” ― Thich Nhat Hanh, How to Fight